city-of-saint-louis/gis-asset-manager-ui/README.md

 # **GIS Asset Chooser Module**

+*Please note: The documentation below does not yet include the new Sketch feature currently in development.
+The Sketch feature can be seen in the demo deployment but is not yet documented.*

 ## **Description**

 The GIS Asset Chooser Module utilizes the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest) to create an interactive map that can be configured with various different graphic layers.